 Open an interactive chat with Bash

-Why is rebuilding the production environment for every patch cycle inefficient?
+Why is rebuilding the production environment for every patch cycle not recommended?